avil13/vue-act-master/packages/docs/src/action/04-actions.md

 ## Cancel Action

 Action can be interrupted by returning a special object "CancelledAct".
-This will stop the chain of events if you build it using `wait` or `emit`.
+This will stop the chain of events if you build it using `watch` or `emit`.

 ```ts
 // cancel-action.ts